 I think it’s obvious just from the photos that this is a really warm winter jacket.
 It’s bulkier than most of the other jackets I showed you, so it’s got to be super warm, right?
 Well almost – yes, it is really warm, but not because of the bulk.

 The warmth of the Columbia Centennial Creek jackets comes from two things – the 650 fill power down insulation, and the brand’s proprietary Omni-Heat lining.
 The lining actually consists of tiny metallic dots, which reflect the heat inside the jacket.
 This in turn makes you really warm, even in ridiculously cold weather.

-Columbia uses Omni-Heat technology in most of their outdoor products, including jackets, footwear and ski gear.
+Columbia uses Omni-Heat technology in most of its outdoor products, including jackets, footwear, and ski gear.
 But, even though the dots are design to retain heat, the rest of the lining is actually made from highly breathable fabric.
-So, you won’t get sweaty or clammy while you’re wearing your Columbia down jacket - you will just be warm and comfortable
+So, you won’t get sweaty or clammy while you’re wearing your Columbia down jacket – you will just be warm and comfortable.

-This jacket is also wind resistant, with binding at the hem and the cuffs.
-The hem is actually adjustable with drawcord string, so you can choose whether you want to keep al the heat inside, or let some air in.
+This jacket is also wind-resistant, with binding at the hem and the cuffs.
+The hem is actually adjustable with drawcord string, so you can choose whether you want to keep all the heat inside, or let some air in.

-The inner layer has 90-10 down to feather ratio, and a water resistant exterior.
-It’s a great mid layer, but also a really good thin jacket to have for late autumn and early winter.
-The thin, insulated jacket has elastic cuffs that trap heat, two external hand warming pockets and an internal media pocket with an earphone hole.
+The inner layer has a 90-10 down to feather ratio, and a water-resistant exterior.
+It’s a great mid-layer, but also a really good thin jacket to have for late autumn and early winter.
+The thin, insulated jacket has elastic cuffs that trap heat, two external hand warming pockets, and an internal media pocket with an earphone hole.